webandras/static-site-express/content/posts/2018-06-22-welcome_to_static_site_express.md

 - Post properties can be extended **starting at line 136**, in the `templateConfig` object literal (`generator.js`)

-After making changes, **the source must be transpiled** by Babel into ES5 into the `app/` folder with:
+After making changes, **the source must be transpiled** by Babel to ES5 into the `app/` folder with:

 - `bin/generate` or `npm run generator`